Rayleigh-Plateau Instability on an angled and eccentric fiber: An alternative approach: Conclusion

 \section{Conclusion}

-In conclusion, our study has successfully demonstrated the significant impact of manipulating the Rayleigh-Plateau instability (RPI) by altering both the angle of the nozzle-wire system and the eccentricity of the wire within the nozzle.
-The investigation revealed a strong dependence of the RPI regimes on angle and eccentricity.
+In conclusion, our study has successfully demonstrated the significant impact of manipulating the Rayleigh-Plateau instability by altering both the angle of the nozzle-wire system and the eccentricity of the wire within the nozzle.
+The investigation revealed a strong dependence of the Rayleigh-Plateau instability regimes on angle and eccentricity.
 In general, angling the wire decreases the range and increases the average of the range of volumetric flow rate.
-Eccentricity affects mainly vertical wires where the RP regime shrinks with increasing eccentricity.
+Eccentricity affects mainly vertical wires where the Rayleigh-Plateau regime shrinks with increasing eccentricity.
 The effect of angle dominates over eccentricity when the wire is both angled and eccentric.
-Within the RP regime noteworthy changes occur in velocity, wavelength, and bead volume.
+Within the Rayleigh-Plateau regime noteworthy changes occur in velocity, wavelength, and bead volume.

-Furthermore, to provide a comprehensive understanding, we conducted an empirical scaling analysis, comparing the forces associated with gravity, surface tension, and viscosity on a single bead.
-The outcome led to the formulation of a unified empirical viscous force law, which serves as a valuable contribution to the understanding of the intricate dynamics within only the RP regime.
+Furthermore, to provide a comprehensive understanding, we conducted an empirical scaling analysis, comparing the forces associated with gravity, curvature-induced force, and viscosity on a single bead in the Rayleigh-Plateau regime.
+The outcome led to the formulation of a unified empirical viscous force law, which serves as a valuable contribution to the understanding of the intricate dynamics within only the Rayleigh-Plateau regime.

-There are several major implications for industrial development of wetted-wire columns.
-First, making eccentric and angled wires is easier in fabrication.
-Second, increased eccentricity shifts into the convective regime and increased angle increases circulation for a fixed flow rate which increases heat and mass transfer \cite{Zeng_2018}.
-Third, within the RP regime heat and mass transfer are improved by increasing the number of beads and decreasing the bead velocity.
-Fourth, slightly increasing the angle allows a user to shift into or out of the convective regime.
-Fifth, angled wires are less sensitive to eccentricity than vertical wires.